flatpickles/sketchbook-legacy/README.md

 # sketchbook

 Sketchbook is a web app that presents an ever growing series of AV multimedia sketches, each with a set of configurable parameters.
 These sketches could be shaders, canvas drawings, audio visualizers, video effects, or anything else, as long as they can run in a browser.
-For the time being, sketches may only be built via the magnificent [canvas-sketch framework](https://github.com/mattdesl/canvas-sketch).
+For the time being, sketches may only be built via the magnificent [canvas-sketch](https://github.com/mattdesl/canvas-sketch) framework.

 ## Known Issues
 * No blur effect behind panels on mobile - they need to be more opaque here
-* Resizing the window can leave the CanvasSketch HTML canvas at the wrong size – seems like this sets a non-zero `margin` value for some reason
+* Resizing the window can leave the CanvasSketch HTML canvas at the wrong size – seems like this sets a non-zero `margin` value for some reason (maybe no longer?)
 * Behavior is undefined with an empty sketch index

 ## Feature wishlist & next steps
-* Option to clear local state
 * FPS meter
 * Custom parameter control styles + polish
 * Crossfade when switching sketches